Comparison of Post-Incident Support Plans

 Will you pay for experts, investigators and jury consultants?

 We place no restrictions on whom your attorney can hire to assist your legal defense, and so, yes, if needed, the money can be spent on expert witnesses, investigators, jury consultants or any other reasonable service a trial team needs to put on a vigorous defense of your act of self defense.
 Each case is unique, and the Network will not interfere with how your attorney handles your case.

 Do you assign me an attorney, and if so, whom?

 One of the best parts of membership in the Network is that you get to hire your own legal team.
 You have complete control over your defense.
 We would not want it any other way.
-Still, a surprising number of armed citizens do not know attorneys they trust to represent them after self defense, so the Network also has a list of 400 Network Affiliated Attorneys across the country who are willing to help our members.
-Additionally, we have identfied experienced self-defense attorneys who could do a great job defending a member at trial.
-If needed, the member could hire one of these experienced heavy-hitters and have them argue the case alongside their local attorney.
+Still, a surprising number of armed citizens do not know attorneys they trust to represent them after self defense, so the Network also has a list of over 400 Network Affiliated Attorneys across the country who are willing to help our members.
+Additionally, we have identified experienced self-defense attorneys who can do a great job defending a member at trial.
+If needed, one of these experienced heavy-hitters could be hired to argue the case alongside the member’s local attorney.
 The bottom line?
-The member is free to choose whatever attorney they want; he or she doesn’t have to be a Network Affiliated Attorney.
+The member is free to choose whatever attorney(s) they want; that lawyer does not have to be a Network Affiliated Attorney.

 Does the Network have an emergency response plan?